NakovD/SEDO-Exam-Prep-1-2/README.md

-Test fromt the main branch
+Test from the main branch